-Australian TV editor suspects Hanks’ wife gave him virus
+Australian TV journalist who met with Rita Wilson has virus

 Two Nine hosts who interviewed Wilson in their Sydney studio on March 9, David Campbell and Belinda Russell, remained in isolation in their homes on Monday waiting on test results.

 Hanks’ diagnosis prompted an outpouring of get-well wishes in Australia and Hollywood.
+During the couple’s isolation, Hanks has posted on social media thanking their caregivers and evoking his famous movie roles.

+A recent post of a stuffed kangaroo and two slices of toast slathered in Australian fave Vegemite was captioned “Thanks to the Helpers.”
+The advice for children to look to “helpers” in scary times is credited to American children’s TV host Mr. Rogers, whom Hanks portrayed in “A Beautiful Day in the Neighborhood.”

 Hanks had been in Queensland state shooting an Elvis Presley biopic directed by Baz Luhrmann.
 The double Oscar winner plays Presley’s manager, Colonel Tom Parker.
 The film, slated for release in October 2021, has suspended production, Warner Bros. said.